dwu0042/explore_echidna/zz_todo.md

   - Rafael Mikolajczyk

 Need to go into CVDL and extract the histogram of stay duration as a csv, then ask for export.

+[01/07]

+- ML has suggested moving the actual data charaacterisation bit to the results, and just presenting the assumptions in previous lit in the mats and methods.
+This seems like a good idea.